-Midterm & Final Exams:
+Exams:

-There are two midterm exams and one final exam for this course.
+There are three midterm exams for this course.
 Each exam is structured such that students should be able to solve it in 60 minutes, but to give everyone a fair chance to carefully work through all the problems, we allot 90 minutes to the exams.
-The exams will be held in person during a specific time slot but administered online using Canvas (i.e., bring your computer to the exams).
-For exam dates, times, and the topics covered, see the class schedule below.
-The final exam is scheduled by the University Registrar.
-Although it is rare for this date and time to change, the University Registrar does reserve the right to do so.
+The exams will be held in person but administered online using the Respondus LockDown Browser and Canvas (i.e., bring your computer to the exams).
+You will find instructions on how to install and use Respondus LockDown Browser on your machine in a separate file on Canvas.